CY 3740 / CY 5770 - Systems Security

 quirky.
 There's plenty of extra points to score, but it's perfectly fine

-if you don't want the extras, an "A" is very doable without them.
-This
+if you don't want the extras, an "A" is very doable without

 There are 2 exams.
 Exams are often boring, and therefore I make them